On the Difficulty of Selecting Few-Shot Examples for Effective LLM-based Vulnerability Detection: Experiments

-The prompt shown here is used when running LFM as well as for evaluating the vulnerability detection capabilities of the LLM for the experiments reported in Section~\ref{sec:expts}.
+\paragraph{\bf Prompt Used for Vulnerability Detection} The prompt shown here is used when running LFM as well as for evaluating the vulnerability detection capabilities of the LLM for the experiments reported in Section~\ref{sec:expts}.
 To instruct the model clearly, we provided a concise and explicit system instruction, guiding the model to behave strictly as a security expert and to output responses in a standardized format.
 The exact system-level instruction used to prime the LLM is defined as follows:

 \begin{CodeBlock} You are a security expert that is good at static program analysis.
 First, you will be given some examples of vulnerable and non-vulnerable codes indicated through Yes and No. There can be no examples too.You will be given a piece of code.
 Your task is to analyze whether it contains a security vulnerability.
 Please only reply with one of the following options: (1) YES: A security vulnerability detected.
 (2) NO: No security vulnerability.